 Manmadhudu 2 Worldwide Box Office Collections (Day 1): Nagarjuna’s Movie Opens On A Decent Note

-Manmadhudu 2, one of the most eagerly-awaited movies of the year, hit screens yesterday (August 9, 2019) much to the delight of the 'Akkineni Army'.
+Manmadhudu 2, one of the most eagerly-awaited movies of the year, hit screens yesterday (August 9, 2019), much to the delight of the 'Akkineni Army'.
 The romantic-comedy, an official remake of the French hit I Do, grabbed plenty of attention even before its release due to hero Nagarjuna's 'virgin playboy' avatar and actress Rakul Preet's bold reel antics, which made it the hottest trend on social media.
-Now, the Manmadhudu 2 opening day box office report its out and it seems that the Rahul Ravindran-directed movie has opened on a fair note.
+Now, the Manmadhudu 2 opening day box office report is out and it seems that the Rahul Ravindran-directed movie has opened on a fair note.

 A Fair Start

-According to early trade estimates, Manmadhudu 2 collected a share of around Rs 5 crore crore at the Worldwide box office on Day 1 and emerged as the top choice of the target audience.
+According to early trade estimates, Manmadhudu 2 collected a share of around Rs 5 crore at the Worldwide box office on Day 1 and emerged as the top choice of the target audience.
 One is likely to get a better idea once the official figures are revealed.

 On The Home Front

 Manmadhudu 2 opened reasonably well in the Telugu states, collecting a share of around Rs 4 crore.
-The actual figure might be a bit higher if the offline ticket sales are better than expected.
+The actual figure might be a bit higher if the offline ticket sales were better than expected.

 The Finer Deets

 The morning shows of Manmadhudu 2 witnessed an occupancy of around 45 per cent.
 Business picked up in the evening with most shows having an occupancy of around 50 per cent.
 The film apparently fared better in the urban areas when compared to mass centres.
-The collections in a few areas were a bit lower than expected due to rain.
+The collections in a few areas were a bit lower than expected, due to rains.

 The WOM Is Mixed

 The general feeling is that Manmadhudu 2 is a decent attempt at storytelling that does not offer anything extraordinary.
-While Nags Nags and Rakul are good, most of the comic punches feel a bit forced.
+While Nags and Rakul are good, most of the comic punches feel a bit forced.
 Moreover, the screenplay is a bit slow.
 As such, the WOM is mixed, which might slow down the film in the days to come.

 The Road Ahead…

 Manmadhudu 2 is likely to pick up today (August 10, 2019) and rake in the moolah.
-The film will most probably do well on Sunday (August 11, 2019) as well and end it first weekend on a good note.
+The film will most probably do well on Sunday (August 11, 2019) as well and end its first weekend on a good note.